 Notification.
 HMOs and insurers offering a managed care plan are required to notify the health care professional as to whether the health care professional is credentialed or not, or if additional time is needed in spite of the health plan's best efforts or because the health plan is waiting for additional information from a third party.
 The health plan is also required to make every effort to obtain the information as soon as possible.

 Timeframe.
 If an incomplete health care professional application is received, or if the HMO or insurer offering a managed care plan is not currently accepting additional health care professionals of the applicant's type, the health plan should respond to the health care professional with such notice as soon as possible, but no later than 90 days from receipt of the application.

 Provisionally Credentialed.
+Health Care Professionals Joining a Group Practice.
 A health care professional who is newly-licensed or has relocated to New York and has not previously practiced in New York can be "provisionally credentialed" if the health care professional joins a group practice of health care professionals that participates with a health plan, submits a completed credentialing application, and does not receive a response to the application within 90 days.
 The provisionally credentialed health care professional is considered a participating provider as of the day following the 90th day of the health plan's receipt of the completed application and until the health plan issues a determination on the credentialing application.
 The group practice is required to notify the health plan in writing that if the credentialing application is denied, the group practice or the health care professional will: (1) refund any payments made for in-network services that exceed the insured's out-of-network benefits; and (2) not pursue the insured for any payments that exceed the insured's in-network cost-sharing.